opensumi/docs/docs/develop/basic-design/extension-mechanism.en.md

 ### Extension Process (Extension Node Host)

 If you know about VS Code's extension system, you will know that the VS Code plugin process is completely independent of the main process.
-The same is true of OpenSumi's extension process, as the extension process itself is a completely isolated sub process from the main process: they communicate though Node.js's IPC.
+The same is true of OpenSumi's extension process, as the extension process itself is a completely isolated sub process from the main process：they communicate though Node.js's IPC.

 ![](https://img.alicdn.com/imgextra/i3/O1CN01ttWp3E1dludC7Qkt5_!!6000000003777-2-tps-1723-726.png)

-Extensions, since they all run in the same process, are accessible to each other, which is also inherited from VS Code's design.
+Extensions, since they all run in the same process, are accessible to each other, also inherited from VS Code's design.
 For example, when calling the `sumi.extensions.getExtension` or `sumi.extensions.all`, or even other APIs exposed by rest extensions, we can fetch other extension instances, all of these are allowed.

 ### Web Worker Extension Process (Extension Worker Host)

-The Web Worker extension environment mentioned above can be seen as a low-profile version of Extension Node Host <or subset?
+The Web Worker extension environment mentioned above can be seen as a low-profile version of Extension Node Host<!--or subset?
 Lite version? -->.
 This is because at the beginning of the design, the Web Worker extension thread is only used to undertake some dense computational tasks without reference to Node.js.
 Its architecture diagram is basically the same as Extension Node Host, but some APIs that strongly depend on Node.js are removed, for example, FS, Terminal, Task, and Debug.

 ### Browser Extensions